-I usually adjust my watch/cell phone to my destination’s time zone as soon as I get on the plane, then depending on the time it is there, I try to sleep.
-I’m a horrible sleeper if I’m not in my own bed, so I know how hard it is to sleep on a plane – but a good pair of earplugs and even a low dosage, short-term sleeping pill can help tremendously.
+I usually adjust my watch/cell phone to my destination’s time zone as soon as I get on the plane, then depending on the time it is there, I try to sleep to help lessen my jet lag.
+I’m a horrible sleeper if I’m not in my own bed, so I know how hard it is to sleep on a plane – but a good pair of earplugs and even a low dose, short-term sleeping pill can help tremendously.
 And turn off that TV screen!
-Ambient light screws up a sleep cycle like no one’s business.
+Blue light screws up a sleep cycle like no one’s business.

-Even if you arrive at 4am (which I’m doing in Iceland), do your damndest to stay awake until after sundown in your new destination.
+Even if you arrive at 4am, do your damndest to stay awake until after sundown in your new destination.
 It’s easier to do this if you spend the day outside in the sunlight (spending it indoors will just beg you to lie down) and eat light, healthy meals.
 If you can, stay up until at least 8pm.
 And if absolutely necessary, a 20-minute nap can help – but no more than that, seriously.
 Set an alarm!
 Twenty minutes can turn into 2 hours in a snap.